-Development under the existing shoreline regulations would result in a greater cumulative consumption of energy resources such as electrical power or petroleum products than would development under the proposed Shoreline Master ProgramSMP.
+Development under the existing shoreline regulations would result in a greater cumulative consumption of energy resources such as electrical power or petroleum products than would development under the proposed SMP.
 In either scenario, the potential energy needs are within existing capacity, and no significant cumulative impacts to energy resources are anticipated.
 Other utilities, such as telephone service, cable television, sewer, and water are already established with ample capacity for the anticipated development within shoreline jurisdiction.
-Additional demands placed on these resources under either re-development scenario are insignificant relative to growth in the surrounding non-shoreline community.
+Additional demands placed on these resources under either redevelopment scenario is insignificant relative to growth in the surrounding non-shoreline community.